Who We Are

 The Sauvie Island Fire District, a rural fire protection district, was established in the 1980s after a devastating fire burned down the school.
 The District serves all of Sauvie Island and provides mutual aid to Portland Fire & Rescue and Scappoose Rural Fire Protection District.
 Our volunteers are dedicated men and women who go through the same training and certification as career firefighters and emergency medical service personnel.

-Sauvie Island Fire District has a main station and two satellite stations where additional apparatus is located.
+Sauvie Island Fire District has a main station and two satellite stations where additional apparatus are located.
 Our firefighting apparatus includes: three engines, two tenders, and a brush unit.
 In 2012, we added a medical squad to our fleet.

 If you or anyone you know are looking for a way to serve your community, please consider joining us.
 We offer full training for all men and women interested in becoming a firefighter and/or emergency medical personnel.